-The reservoir is at 94% capacity and falling.
-Our most recent stocking of the reservoir, with 2,100 catchable rainbow trout, occurred on July 15th.
+The reservoir is at 84% capacity and falling.
+Our most recent stocking of the reservoir, with 2,100 catchable rainbow trout, occurred on August 15th.
 Shore fisherman and boaters are reporting very good fishing for stocker-sized fish (8"-14") and a few larger fish (18"-22".)
 The catch is mostly rainbows, with a few browns and smallmouth bass.
 Shore fishermen are doing well along Dallas Creek day use area and Mears Bay shorelines.
 Shore fisherman should try gold Kastmasters, Power Bait, or worms off the bottom.
 Boat fishermen are having luck with jigs and black/silver sinking Rapalas near the dam and around the opening to Mears Bay.
 Fishing in the Uncompahgre River at Pa-Co-Chu-Puk is excellent.
-The river flows are currently up to around 440 CFS and stable.
+The river flows are around 380 CFS and stable.
 Fly fisherman are doing well on bead-headed nymphs, wooly buggers, copper johns, pheasant tails, and small midges.
 Spin fisherman are doing well with gold Mepps and yellow/black Panther Martins.
 Please remember that the Uncompahgre River in Pa-Cu-Chu-Puk is restricted to flies and lures only, and all fish caught must be returned to the river immediately.
 The ponds at Pa-Co-Chu-Puk have a population of rainbows and some brown trout.
 Fishing in the ponds has been very good.
 There have been several larger fish (18"-20") caught.
 Fishermen have been doing well with worms and Marshmallow Bait on top in the mornings and evenings, and various colors of Power Bait off the bottom in the afternoon.